BarthesSimpson/projectEuler/README.md

 ## Web Scraper

-I made a simple scraper to investigate the distribution of submitted answers.
+I made a simple scraper to investigate the distribution of submitted answers, because I expected them to follow a power law.
 The file is `scraper/scrape.py`.
 If you want to run it, you need python3 and a few dependencies like beautifulsoup4 (which you need to install with pip3).
+The actual data is quite interesting: similar to what I expected, but with one significant quirk.